usnistgov/NIST-BGP-SRx/README.md

 For manual installation, each component's separate source folder contains the appropriate README and INSTALL files.
 They contain all necessary information.
 It is important to note that building the components requires to keep a certain order.
 It is also possible to manually call the auto build script for each component individually.

 To rebuild the configuration scripts call *autoreconf -i --force*.
-For that the autoconfig tools are required.
+For that the automake tools are required.

 To build and install only the SRx Crypto API use the SCA option.
 ```